Know Before you File a Hernia Mesh Case

 Have you or a loved one suffered from injuries or complications after receiving a hernia mesh implant?

-Our team of experienced attorneys are accepting cases where hernia mesh implants are causing pain and serious side effects after receiving the mesh.
+Our team is accepting cases where hernia mesh implants are causing pain and serious side effects after receiving the mesh.
 If you or a loved one has experienced a health problem after having a hernia mesh surgery, we want to hear from you.
 Fill out our free, no obligation form to speak with our litigation team.

 Abdominal Hernia Mesh Attorney

 Hernias occur when an organ, intestine, or fatty tissue protrude through a hole or weak area of the nearby muscle or tissue.
 There are over one million hernia repairs done each year, 90 percent using hernia mesh implants.

 A mesh implant is a surgical implant that is placed around the hernia to provide support to the damaged tissue as it heals.
 This mesh comes in different forms of sheets or patches and is often constructed from synthetic materials.
 Some hernias are repaired with non-absorbable mesh, which is a permanent implant that provides reinforcement.
 Others are repaired with absorbable mesh which degrades over time and is used as temporary support while new tissue grows.